 What I really loved, however, was the rich, evocative writing, often ironic, and sometimes just fun.

 “She [Jennet} wanted only to sit in the shadowed library, let the darkness seep into her bones, and ponder her suspicion that the world contained things of which neither monks nor mathematicians could give a sensible account.” (p.
 62)

 “I am well aware that the average member of your species will not abandon a pleasurable opinion simply because the evidence argues against it.
 Self-doubt is a suit of clothes that few of you ever acquire and fewer still wear comfortably.” (p.
 113)

 And, from the narrator, an anachronistic insight into the contemporary world that is, I think, bleaker than it seems but uncomfortably close to the truth.
-I would like to think we would take a selfie with the wildflowers:
+I would like to think we would take a selfie with the wildflowers (tongue in cheek intended):

 “True, thanks to all those exquisite quantum equations, you humans now have television (though in my opinion the whole thing went downhill after The Avengers), mobile phones (allowing you to walk through a field of stunningly gorgeous wild flowers without actually being there), and personal computers (hour after hour you stare at the screen, a life of cybernetic desperation.”

 I heard Thoreau echoing in that last bit: “the mass of men lead lives of quiet desperation” he wrote in the opening of Walden.
 Perhaps cybernetic desperation is not so quiet: living our lives within view of everyone, seemingly all the time.